 A west-to-east golf tour along the Long Island Expressway would culminate somewhere out in Manorville or Riverhead, at a lengthy course like Rock Hill or on the Island's only par-6, the 18th hole at Cherry Creek Links.
-The first stop on such an Expressway golf tour in no way resembles either of those.
+The first, western-most stop on such an Expressway golf tour in no way resembles either of those.
 The Christopher Morley Park Golf Course in Roslyn is a pint-sized par-30 where the driver and fairway woods can all be left in the trunk.

 The third and fourth holes are much more spacious.
 Three large bunkers stand guard on the 153-yard third, and the much shorter fourth offers no room to miss long.
 Anything over the green will roll down onto a hardened strip of dirt and tree branches.